-Just as the emphasis on eating healthily is very much part of our culture, how do you choose the best pet food?
-Pet food has also come under much scrutiny in recent years and selecting the best food for your pet with so much choice out there can be tricky.
+Just as the emphasis on eating healthily is very much part of our culture, how do you go about trying to choose the best foods for your pet?
+Pet food has also come under much scrutiny in recent years and selecting the best food for your pet with so much choice out there and eye-catching pet brand marketing can be tricky.
 Our Pet PR Team share their tips and advice without making a ‘meal out of it’!

 You Are What You Eat